microsoft/vscode-java-pack/README.md

 ### Spring

 Spring Tools 4 (ST4) is also available in Visual Studio Code.
-It understands Spring so you can navigate Spring code at the level of beans, routes, and etc. It can also show live information of the running Spring Boot applications.
+It understands Spring so you can navigate Spring code at the level of beans, routes, etc. It can also show live information of the running Spring Boot applications.
 Check out [the ST4 website](https://spring.io/tools) to see a complete list of its features.

 To use ST4, install [📦 Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-boot-dev-pack).
 Please also check out the [User Guide](https://github.com/spring-projects/sts4/wiki) to make the most of it.